guettli/programming-language-wish-list/README.md

 # Testing: From code to tests.

-It would be great, if there would be a simple and fast way to get from a line in the production code to the corresponding tests which execute this line.
+It would be great, if there would be a simple and fast way to get from a method in the code to the corresponding tests which execute this method.

+Example: I have a method do_foo().

+Now I want to see all tests which execute do_foo().

 # OOP